manuelfuenmayor/en.javascript.info/4-binary/01-arraybuffer-binary-arrays/article.md

     alert( arr.byteLength ); // 8 (size in bytes)
     ```

-5. Without arguments, creates an zero-length typed array.
+5. Without arguments, creates a zero-length typed array.

 We can create a `TypedArray` directly, without mentioning `ArrayBuffer`.
 But a view cannot exist without an underlying `ArrayBuffer`, so gets created automatically in all these cases except the first one (when provided).